 Let’s start with the basics.

-No-contact delivery, as the name suggests, is a form of delivery where the customer has very little or no physical contact with the driver.
+No-contact delivery, as the name suggests, is a form of delivery where the customer has no physical contact with the driver.
 Contactless delivery can take different forms – delivery robots and drones are some of the most advanced of them – but we’ll take it one step at a time and focus on no-contact deliveries that still require a human driver but allow everyone to stay safe.

 Speaking of delivery robots and drones, contactless delivery is not a prerogative of corporations and enterprises with huge budgets.

-Let’s look at a few more contactless delivery trends and statistics for 2022.
+Let’s look at a few more contactless delivery trends and statistics.

 As you can see, contact-free delivery is not just a thing of the pandemic.
 Many executives remain certain that the demand for safe, on-time deliveries will not cease even after the world goes back to some kind of normal.